bharathwajv/drip-float/README.md

-# DripYou Float Overlay - Chrome Extension
+# Drip Float Overlay - Chrome Extension

 A Manifest V3 Chrome extension that injects a draggable floating overlay on shopping pages, featuring a compact design with image preview, action buttons, and a comprehensive popup interface for user management.